hitblunders/hitblunders.github.io/proposal.md

 Phase 2 - (June - August)

 I will be working full-time on my project for these three months.
 I will actively participate in the open-source development process and write blog entries.
-Few tasks I am intersted to perform during the intership period:
+Few tasks I am interested to perform during the intership period:

 1. Writing a complete guide containing the actual steps and standard model for a package recipe, building process (just a simple discussion) and how conda-forge bot recognize defective licenses, recipes and packages in general.
 2. Documenting any project(like auto-tick bot).
 3. Including bug solutions and helpful ideas appeared in Gitter channel or github repositories and improve documentation.

 I am open to learn about and work on any task according to the demand of the project and internship.
-The tasks mentioned above are simply example of the type of tasks I am intersted to perform.
+The tasks mentioned above are simply example of the type of tasks I am interested to perform.